BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 MEETINGS OF MEMBERS

-- Special meetings of the members may be called at any time by the action of the board of directors and such meetings must be called whenever a petition requesting such meetings is signed by at least 10 percent of the members and presented to the secretary or to the board of directors.
-The purpose of every special meeting shall be stated in the notice thereof, and no business shall be transacted thereat except such as is specified in the notice.
+- Special meetings of the members may be called at any time by action of the board of directors, and must be called whenever a petition requesting such a meeting is signed by at least ten (10) percent of the members and presented to the secretary or the board of directors.
+The purpose of the special meeting shall be stated in the meeting notice, and no business may be conducted at the meeting except for that which is specified in the notice.
+For the purposes of this section, “business” refers to matters presented for member action or vote.
+Discussion or clarification by the board related to the topic specified in the meeting notice shall not be considered outside the scope of the meeting.

-- A quorum shall consist of 51 percent of members present and entitled to vote in their own right or by proxy.
+- The members entitled to vote who are present, in person or by proxy, at any properly noticed meeting shall constitute a quorum for the transaction of business.
+Decisions shall be determined by a majority (51%) of votes, unless otherwise specified in these bylaws.
 All proxies shall be in writing and filed with the secretary.
 Such proxies may be general or restrictive.
-Proxies shall be revocable and shall not be valid beyond 11 months, nor after termination of the member by cessation of the member’s interest in the property (Amended 1/99).
+Proxies shall be revocable and shall not be valid beyond eleven (11) months, nor after termination of the member by cessation of the member’s interest in the property (Amended 1/99).

 - The order of business at the regular meetings and so far as possible at all other meetings shall be: